National Lampoon's Adam & Eve

-National Lampoon's Adam & Eve, also known simply as Adam & Eve, is a 2005 American comedy film, released as part of the ongoing series of National Lampoon films.
+National Lampoon's Adam & Eve, also known simply as Adam & Eve, is a 2005 American sex comedy film, released as part of the ongoing series of National Lampoon films.
 The film is directed by Jeff Kanew and stars Cameron Douglas, Emmanuelle Chriqui, George Dzundza and others.

 Plot

 Adam is a college senior and an aspiring singer/songwriter.
 He meets Eve, a beautiful, bright student and talented sports still photographer.
 They begin dating and Adam is surprised to learn that Eve is still a virgin because she does not wish to have sex until it feels right for her.